The Ultimate June Long Weekend Bucket List

 All day | Hay

 Only in country Australia.
-Mini vehicles from all over the country descend on Hay, the streets are closed off, and the town throws a party around it.
-Browse the markets, watch the minis parade past, and soak up the community atmosphere.
-Hay is a fascinating town in its own right - flat, wide, golden and utterly unlike anywhere else.
+Mini vehicles from all over the country descend on Hay for the Mini Nationals.
+The streets are closed off, and what follows is four days of wonderfully niche, gloriously chaotic yet organised fun.
+Browse the markets, watch the minis go wheel-to-wheel across a number of high-energy, part precision driving, part speed challenges and soak up the community atmosphere.

 7. Spot a koala in the wild at Narrandera Flora & Fauna Reserve